Menzies Aviation secures operator certificate in Argentina

 Menzies Aviation

-• Menzies Aviation has become the first international company to receive a ground handling operator certificate from Argentina’s National Civil Aviation Administration (ANAC), paving the way for its entry into the country’s newly deregulated aviation market.
+• Menzies Aviation has received a ground handling operator certificate from Argentina’s National Civil Aviation Administration (ANAC), paving the way for its entry into the country’s newly deregulated aviation market.

 • The certification allows Menzies to operate at Ezeiza International Airport (EZE) and Aeroparque Jorge Newbery (AEP) in Buenos Aires, two of Argentina’s most strategic airports.
 This milestone positions Menzies to support existing airline partners and expand its footprint across Latin America.

-Menzies Aviation, the leading service partner to the world’s airports and airlines, is the first international company to be granted a ground handling operator certificate by Argentina’s National Civil Aviation Administration (ANAC).
-This marks an important first step toward entering a large and dynamic market where many of Menzies’ airline partners operate.
+Menzies Aviation, the leading service partner to the world’s airports and airlines, has been granted a ground handling operator certificate by Argentina’s National Civil Aviation Administration (ANAC).

 The ANAC certification confirms that Menzies has met all regulatory and technical requirements to operate under Argentine aviation law.
 It authorises the company to deliver ground handling services at both Ezeiza International Airport (EZE) and Aeroparque Jorge Newbery (AEP) in Buenos Aires.
 EZE is the largest international airport in Argentina, while AEP serves as the country’s busiest domestic hub – together forming the heart of Argentina’s aviation network.